 CY 2000 data from BLS indicated that overexertion and injuries from slips, trips, and falls accounted for a high percentage of total nonfatal occupational injury and illness cases with days away from work in LTC facilities.
 Taken together, these accounted for 72% of all cases involving days away from work (53.4% from overexertion and 18.6% from slips, trips, and falls).
-In addition, LTC workers had the potential for exposure to blood borne pathogens and tuberculosis.
+In addition, LTC workers had the potential for exposure to bloodborne pathogens and tuberculosis.

-Between 1998 and 2008, there have been significant reductions in the number of injuries in the LTC industry.
-However, the industry's rates are still double those of the average employer nationwide.
+In spite of significant reductions in the number of injuries that occurred between 1998 and 2008, the case rate for the LTC industry in North Carolina rose and remained above the national rate in 2009 and 2010.
+In 2011, the LTC case rate dropped below the national rate in 2011 and continued to drop in 2012.
+However, the industry's rates are still well above the average employer statewide.
 Therefore, LTC remains an SEP in the state's Strategic Management Plan.